Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I also hope to see more tier-0 lists crop up.
 Any instance should be able to make a tier-0 list by sub-setting its own blocklist.
 When that happens, "Seirdy's Tier-0 list" will hopefully lose whatever authority it has.

+[^1]: Sui-bait is short for suicide-bait.

-[^1]: I did not consider dox attempts against certain neo-Nazis a reason to block.
+[^2]: I did not consider dox attempts against certain neo-Nazis a reason to block.

+[^3]: A "contact stance" refers to beliefs around whether it's okay for adults to have sexual relations with minors when a significant age-gap exists.
+Pro-contact means support for such relations.
+I consider this support for <abbr>CSA</abbr>.
+Regardless of contact stances: I generally agree with blocking instances that allow lolicon, shotacon, sexualized babyfur, etc. but FediNuke is for the most extreme cases of every category.

+[^4]: Strictly speaking, "MRA" stands for "Mens' Rights Activist".
+In practice, it tends to refer to anti-feminists and misogynists.

+[^5]: The "jacketing" suffix refers to labelling someone something they're not to discredit them, often catering to stereotypes group-think.
+In the context of queermisia, queermisic pedojacketing refers to labelling queer people pedophiles on the basis of their queerness; this is especially common in institutionalized queermisia.